dhellmann/pymotw-3/source/threading/index.rst

 Barriers are another thread synchronization mechanism.
-A :class:`Barrier` establishes a control point and all participating threads block until all of the other threads have reached that point.
+A :class:`Barrier` establishes a control point and all participating threads block until all of the participating "parties" have reached that point.
 It lets threads start up separately and then pause until they are all ready to proceed.

 .. literalinclude:: threading_barrier.py
    :caption:
    :start-after: #end_pymotw_header

-In this example, the :class:`Barrier` is configured to wait until three threads are waiting.
+In this example, the :class:`Barrier` is configured to block until three threads are waiting.
 When the condition is met, all of the threads are released past the control point at the same time.
 The return value from :func:`wait` indicates the number of the party being